 - No talking or other noise that interferes with court proceedings. - No talking on any electronic devices.
-Any use of electronic devices by attorneys during court proceedings shall not be disruptive or disrespectful of court proceedings and all such devices shall be silenced.
-Use of electronic devices by individuals other than attorneys or court staff is prohibited. - No chewing gum. - No tobacco use. - No eating. - No reading newspapers or magazines. - No soda bottles, cups, or beverage containers.
+Any use of electronic devises during court proceedings shall not be disruptive or disrespectful of court proceedings and all such devices shall be silenced. - No chewing gum. - No tobacco use. - No eating. - No reading newspapers or magazines. - No soda bottles, cups, or beverage containers.
 You may only bring a water bottle with a lid. - No feet on tables or chairs. - No other behavior that is disruptive or disrespectful of court proceedings. - No photographs or recordings unless given specific permission by the judge presiding over court that day.